 - Infections: between 50% and 70% of these infections were preventable with current evidence-based practices, which would save approximately $6.2 billion in direct acute care medical costs to American hospitals over one year.

 - Overdiagnosis: C. difficile infection, breast cancer screening, hypertension, pre-diabetes, and asthma were all highlighted by the BMJ as conditions or tests that are commonly overused or overdiagnosed.
 Reducing the rates of diagnosis/usage of all six conditions/tests by 25% percent would yield total estimated savings of $33.7 billion over a one year.

-- Hospital-acquired conditions: a meta-analysis of the additional costs attributable to two of the main hospital-acquired conditions found an estimated cost per case of $14,506 to $18,537 for pressure ulcers and $8,723 to $17,367 for venous thromboembolism that could be saved with an increase of best practices compliance:
+- A meta-analysis of the additional costs attributable to two of the main hospital-acquired conditions found an estimated cost per case of $14,506 to $18,537 for pressure ulcers and $8,723 to $17,367 for venous thromboembolism that could be saved with an increase of best practices compliance.

 - A “Stop the Pressure” campaign implemented by NHS Midland and East in the United Kingdom saw a 50% reduction in the rate of pressure ulcers during the campaign’s first year.